with PECA Implants

 How the miFoot Procedure Works

 The Mifoot Bunion Correction procedure avoids the great toe joint so patients typically do not have stiffness or significant pain after surgery, unlike the traditional open procedure.
-Two to three PECA® implants are used to fix the osteotomy while it heals.
+One Centrolock® implant or two to three PECA® implants are used to fix the osteotomy while it heals.

 No Open Surgery

-• Mifoot procedure does not violate (no scarring) soft tissue structures alleviating the stiffness patients typically feel from open techniques.
+- Mifoot procedures reduce the irritation (no scarring) to soft tissue structures alleviating the stiffness patients typically feel from open techniques.

-• No need to dissect down to bone.
-The soft tissue structures surrounding the joint are not violated unlike when open incision procedures are done.
+- By reducing the size of the incisions.
+The soft tissue structures surrounding the joint are not violated, unlike when traditional open incision procedures are performed.

-• The PECA implants are designed to stay within the bone without causing pain or being palpable for the patient in any way.
+- Both PECA and Centrolock Implants are designed to stay within the bone without causing pain or being palpable for the patient in any way.

 Less time under anaesthesia